|SEO-friendly URLs & Permalinks|

 Especially when your content gets more complex, WordPress should remain easy and intuitively usable.

-That’s why we have built MultilingualPress PRO leveraging a powerful WordPress core feature: Multisite.
-Working on top of Multisite, MultilingualPress PRO enables you to create a network of sites in different languages, all interconnected with and related to each other.
+That’s why we have built MultilingualPress leveraging a powerful WordPress core feature: Multisite.
+Working on top of Multisite, MultilingualPress enables you to create a network of sites in different languages, all interconnected with and related to each other.

-For every language you have created a site in your Multisite network for, MultilingualPress PRO will insert an extra Visual Editor when you edit a Post.
+For every language you have created a site in your Multisite network for, MultilingualPress will insert an extra Visual Editor when you edit a Post.
 Or a Page.
 Or Custom Post Type.

 Just translate away on the same screen while you’re on it!

 Hired a professional translator?
 Create a regular WordPress user account for them and grant them author permissions on a per-language basis.
-Whenever you’ll draft a new post in one language, MultilingualPress PRO automatically will create drafts of that post for each language within your network.
+Whenever you’ll draft a new post in one language, MultilingualPress automatically will create drafts of that post for each language within your network.
 Translators just need to open their Dashboard and find new drafts right there to go to work with.

 Translating Custom Menus, Widgets and other WordPress components on your website remains extremely flexible.
 Each language you set up literally translates into a separate site within your WordPress Multisite network.
-MultilingualPress PRO interacts very carefully with the changes you make on a per-site basis and will only take action when it detects a translated ›sibling‹ of a particular Post, Page or Custom Post Type.
+MultilingualPress interacts very carefully with the changes you make on a per-site basis and will only take action when it detects a translated ›sibling‹ of a particular Post, Page or Custom Post Type.